 Squamous cell carcinoma is responsible for approximately 20% of all cutaneous malignancies, but is less common than melanoma in the subungual region.
 It may present with early skin changes or more advanced lesions.
 Treatment typically involves amputation at the DIP joint of the finger (IP joint of the thumb).

 Figure.
 Squamous cell carcinoma of the thumb

 Malignant melanoma accounts for 4% of cutaneous malignancies, but is responsible for 80% of the deaths from cutaneous malignancies.
 Approximately 2% occur in the hand, and half of these are subungual.
-They may present as pigmented lesion in the nail bed or in the surrounding eponychium (Figures 7a-b).
+They may present as a pigmented lesion in the nail bed or in the surrounding eponychium (Figures 7a-b).
 A full-thickness biopsy is necessary.
 Prognosis depends on the depth of invasion and the status of sentinel lymph nodes.
 Lesions greater than 1 mm in thickness or involving the entire depth of the nail bed should have sentinel lymph node biopsy to evaluate for metastatic disease.
 Surgical treatment of the finger typically involves amputation proximal to the adjacent joint.
-Although Moh’s micrographic surgery has been performed in some cases, reconstruction is challenging and often results in a worse functional outcomes than amputation.
+Although Moh’s micrographic surgery has been performed in some cases, reconstruction is challenging and often results in a worse functional outcome than amputation.